 - Wear socks that match the color of your pants - leave white socks or tube socks in your gym bag.

 - Limit visible body piercings to your ears.
-Cover any tattoos or other forms of body art with clothing.
+When possible, cover any tattoos or other forms of body art with clothing.

-- Observe what others are wearing to get an idea of what is acceptable if your company has no written guidelines.
+- If your company has no written guidelines, observe what others are wearing to get an idea of what is acceptable.

 - Your casual-day outfit should be formal enough that you can throw on a sport coat and meet a client.